adamgreenhall/openreviewquarterly/development.md

 Command line tools are OSX version specific:
 * for Mountain Lion (or more recent), just open the terminal and type ``gcc``.
 If command line tools aren't installed, you will get a [prompt](http://railsapps.github.io/images/installing-mavericks-popup.png) asking if you want to install them.
 You do.
 * for Lion (or less recent), you'll have to go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), login, search for **Command Line Tools for Xcode**, download it, and run the installer.

+### Postgres
+Go to [postgresapp.com](http://postgresapp.com/), download and install it.
+You will need the little elephant up in your status bar whenever you are working on the app.

 ### Everything else
 You can use the terminal to install everything else: